Cobden

 Table Chart PROFILE FAQ

-Cobden features high concentrations of lone person households, with a fairly typical median household size
+Cobden features high concentrations of lone person households, with a lower-than-average median household size

-Family households comprise 66.2% of all households, including 21.0% couples with children, 32.6% couples without children, and 10.6% single parent families.
-Non-family households account for the remaining 33.8%, with lone person households making up 33.0% and group households comprising 1.8%.
-The median household size is 2.3 people, which aligns with the average in the Rest of Vic.
+Family households account for 66.2% of all households, including 21.0% couples with children, 32.6% couples without children, and 10.6% single parent families.
+Non-family households comprise the remaining 33.8%, with lone person households at 33.0% and group households at 1.8%.
+The median household size is 2.3 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households